While Reddit is free to use for all of its 430 million users, it needs to make money somehow. That’s why they collect data about their users.

 If you want to find out more, you can read our full ExpressVPN review.

 Using Reddit can be addictive, informative, and fun.
 But it can also threaten your online safety if you’re not careful.
-Reddit tracks a lot of data about its users, and it uses that information to target you with ads.
-However, as long as you follow the tips outlined in this article, you can enjoy Reddit without sacrificing your privacy.
+Reddit tracks a lot of user data, and it uses that information to target you with ads.